kretzmoritz/Archive/README.md

 Archive
 =======

-A variety of projects I worked on.
+A variety of programs I worked on.
 Provided files range from code snippets to full source code.